LucaDP07/table-tennis-club07/README.md

 - Screenshot under the section "site overview" was created with [Am I responsive](https://ui.dev/amiresponsive).

 - Pictures used for the Gallery Page have been taken from [Pixabay](https://pixabay.com/).

+- The wireframes have been created using [Balsamiq Wireframes](https://balsamiq.com/wireframes/).